tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Specification
 - Definition: Relates a Method to a Specification.
 - Range [ owl:someValuesFrom bdqffdq:hasSpecification ]
-- Comments: Describes the relationship between a derived bdqffdq concept that is a Method and the fundamental concept of a Specification (technical description of a test).
+- Comments: Describes the relationship between a derived bdqffdq concept that is a Method and the FundamentalConcept of a Specification (technical description of a test).
 - View in: [term-list](../list/bdqffdq/index.md#hasSpecification)

 ********************